swiftlang/swift-testing/Documentation/Vision.md

 test events to query test names.

 A testing library should include a robust mechanism to uniquely identify tests and identifiers should be stable across test runs.
-If is is possible to customize a test’s display name, the testing library should decide which name is authoritative and included in the unique identifier.
+If it is possible to customize a test’s display name, the testing library should decide which name is authoritative and included in the unique identifier.
 Also, function overloading could make certain test function names ambiguous without additional